 The onset of signs and symptoms of ear infection is usually rapid.

 Children Ear Infection Signs and Symptoms

 Adults Ear Infection Signs and Symptoms

 Common signs and symptoms in adults include:

-Chronic ear infection symptoms may be less noticeable than those of acute ear infections.
+Chronic ear infection symptoms may be less noticeable than acute ear infections.

-Children younger than 6 months who have a fever or ear infection symptoms should see a doctor.
+Children younger than six months who have a fever or ear infection symptoms should see a doctor.
 Always seek medical attention if your child has a fever higher than 102°F (39°C) or severe ear pain.
 Give us a call for an urgent appointment.

-Most mild ear infections clear up without medical treatment however acute and chronic infections needs specialist attention.
+Most mild ear infections clear up without medical treatment, but acute and chronic infections need specialist attention.
 Some of the following methods are effective in relieving the symptoms of a mild ear infection:

-If your symptoms get worse or don’t improve, you should schedule an appointment with us and and one of our specialist can help you get checked and treated.
-Antibiotics may be prescribed if your ear infection is chronic or doesn’t appear to be improving.
-It’s important to finish your entire course of antibiotics if they’re prescribed.
+If your symptoms get worse or don’t improve, you should schedule an appointment with us, and one of our specialists can help you get checked and treated.

+We may prescribe antibiotics if your ear infection is chronic or isn’t improving.
+It’s necessary to finish your entire course of antibiotics as prescribed.

-Surgery may be an option if your ear infection isn’t eliminated with the usual medical treatments.
+We may opt for surgery if your ear infection isn’t cured with the usual medical treatments.
 It may also be the best option if you have many ear infections over a short period of time.
-Most often, tubes are placed in the ears to allow fluid to drain out.